leonardop56/Soaring/README.md

-The Jupyter Notebook “Notebook_Soaring_NS” is a collection of Python3 scripts aimed at importing meteorological variables from ERA5 for the North Sea and visualizing/analyzing them in relation to thermal soaring in the IJmuiden (Luchterduinen) and Schiermonnikoog (Gemini).
+The Jupyter Notebook “Notebook_Soaring_NS” is a collection of Python3 scripts aimed at importing meteorological variables from ECMWF Reanalysis v5 (ERA5) for the Dutch North Sea and analyzing them in relation to bird thermal soaring.
+Two locations are considered (IJmuiden and Schiermonnikoog) were wind farms are present since we are interested in bird behavior around these structures.
+The study is limited to the years 2019 and 2020.

-ERA5 is the latest climate reanalysis produced by the European Center for Medium Range Weather forecast (ECMWF), providing hourly data on many atmospheric, land-surface and sea-state parameters together with estimates of uncertainty.
+ERA5 is a climate reanalysis produced by the European Center for Medium Range Weather forecast (ECMWF), providing hourly data on many atmospheric, land-surface and sea-state parameters together with estimates of uncertainty.
 ERA5 data are available in the Climate Data Store https://cds.climate.copernicus.eu/cdsapp#!/home on regular latitude-longitude grids at 0.25 deg x 0.25 deg resolution, with atmospheric parameters on 37 pressure levels.

 In this notebook several variables from ERA5 are considered:
 - sea surface temperature (SST)